-So let’s unpack this a little bit more.
-So the first step.
-Obviously, finances are a big deal.
-Hopefully, you have an amazing bookkeeper, a great accountant, maybe, you even have a controller or someone within your business right now whose managing the finances.
-But you, as a business owner, have got to have that all-seeing eye and understanding exactly where money is going within the business, what the profitability is between your products, what you’re selling on a seasonal basis, you need to understand how your marketing is impacting your sales, you need understand how your marketing is impacting your merchandising.
-Your finances, guys, are a huge piece of the pie because this is what allows you to continue to grow your business.
-If you do not have your finger on the poles of what’s happening internally with your books, then you’re not going to be able to make a lot of good business decisions about allocating resources.
+Your finances are important.
+Hopefully you have a great bookkeeper, accountant, even a controller or someone within your business who is managing the finances.
+However, you have to understand exactly where the money is going, what the profitability is among your products, and what you’re selling on a seasonal basis.
+You need to understand how your marketing is impacting sales and how your marketing is impacting your merchandising.
+Your finances are a huge piece of the pie, because this is what allows you to grow your business.
+You must know what’s happening in your books.
+Only then can you make good business decisions about allocating resources.

-Now, this kinda falls in alignment with that, but the third thing is really developing company culture.
-Now, company culture is so critical.
-You need to be the one that really dictates the company culture otherwise, guys, company culture is going to dictate you, and your personnel and the people you hire are going to dictate the internal working environment.
-But if you set the company culture, if you set the trustworthiness, the ability for people to speak freely, the ability for people to bubble up ideas, if you make people’s voices heard, trust me, you’re going to create company culture that people want to put in practice because it feels good.
-So you should be the one in control of that.
+It’s critical that you develop the company culture, otherwise, the company culture is going to dictate you, meaning your personnel are going to dictate the internal working environment.
+If you set the company culture, the trustworthiness, the ability for people to speak freely and develop ideas, to make people’s voices heard, you’re going to create a company culture that people want to practice because it feels good.
+This all starts with you.

-All right, guys.
-We got our five things.
-Understanding your finances, hiring and firing your staff, greeting your staff and making that connection one-on-one, we’ve also got understanding your company culture, which I think is just so valuable and important.
-And last but not least, we also have making those major changes within the company, right?
-Those major changes have got to be dictated by you.
-So guys, well, I’m a such a super fan of delegating things.
-These are simply things that I don’t think I’ll ever be able to delegate because they are so important to cultivating the right team, to making the right decisions, and to really setting the business forward on the most ideal trajectory.
+Achieve all five points.
+Understand your finances, hire and fire your staff, greet your staff and make that one-on-one connection.
+Understand your company culture, which is just so valuable and important.
+Last but not least, be the person to make those major changes within your company.
+I love to delegate but these are simply things I don’t think I’ll ever be able to delegate.
+Why?
+They’re so integral to cultivating the right team, making the right decisions, and really setting the business forward on the most ideal trajectory.